Vinclin/CIS-1912-Dev-Platform-in-a-Box/README.md

 # Developer Platform in a Box

-This repository packages a reproducible developer platform for the Jarvis monorepo.
+This repository packages a reproducible developer platform that you can point at any existing project.
 It combines a devcontainer-based workspace, a shared task runner, automated quality gates, secrets scaffolding, and CI automation so every engineer can spin up the full stack with minimal effort.
+Sample templates for the CIS 1912 Jarvis lab stack are included, but the tooling works with any codebase.

 ---

 ## 1. Feature Overview
 - **Containerised workstation** via `.devcontainer/` with uv, Node.js, Docker CLI, Postgres/Redis clients, and the Task CLI pre-installed.
 - **Unified task runner** (`Taskfile.yml`) that wraps dependency installs, linting, testing, security scans, Docker Compose lifecycle, and migration utilities.
-- **Bootstrap automation** (`scripts/bootstrap.sh`) that seeds environment files, installs tooling, and syncs templates into the Jarvis repo.
+- **Bootstrap automation** (`scripts/bootstrap.sh`) that seeds environment files, installs tooling, and syncs templates into your target project.
-- **Secrets management templates** under `templates/jarvis/` to standardise `.env` files (public + private) across services.
+- **Secrets management templates** under `templates/` to standardise `.env` files (public + private) across services (Jarvis-specific samples are provided by default).
 - **Quality gates** powered by pre-commit hooks and reusable shell wrappers (`scripts/*.sh`) so local workflows match CI.
 - **GitHub Actions pipeline** (`.github/workflows/ci.yml`) running pre-commit, lint/test/security tasks, and Compose configuration validation.